NYUAppSec/appsec_hw1/HW1_Instructions.md

 Realistically, this program is probably unsalvageable in its current state.
 It would be better in this case to rewrite it from scratch, either in C using a very defensive programming style, or in a safer language like Python or Rust.
-Once this assignment is complete, we will release a cleanly-written version of the program (written in C) that should be relatively bug-free [1].
+In the "clean" directory, you can find a cleanly-written version of the program (written in C) that should be relatively bug-free [1].
 You'll notice that it's a lot more verbose, and checks for many more errors than the buggy version---writing safe C code is difficult!